ShauryaP8/P-NP-prototype/README.md

 ## Step 2: Data Setup and Clustering

-We created a synthetic dataset representing cities with random coordinates.
-Then, we applied the k-means clustering algorithm to group the cities based on their geographic proximity.
+I created a synthetic dataset representing cities with random coordinates.
+Then, I applied the k-means clustering algorithm to group the cities based on their geographic proximity.

 ```python
 from sklearn.cluster import KMeans